TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Supported version list
     * v0.4.4-nks1
     * v0.4.4-nks2: Improved the stability of the add-on management feature.
+    * v0.4.4-nks3: Improved the stability of the add-on management feature.

 <a id="addon-mgmt-addon-snapshot-controller">
 <a id="addon-mgmt-addon-list-snapshot-controller"></a>